gmangal/MIPS-Disassembler/README.md

-Disassembler for limited MIPS instruction set
+Disassembler for limited MIPS instruction set written in C

 disAssemble is a disassembler for MIPS code.
 It takes binary dumps from spim as input and turns them into MIPS instructions based on a limited set of